boardens/simple-pastebin/README.md

 ## Implementations

 Currently working on other major implementations like :
-- proxy execution, especially for hiding multiples automations and preventing captcha security
+- hiding multiples automations and preventing captcha security behind proxies
+- improving and simplifying functions argumentations
-- paste gestion for connected members
+- adding paste gestion for connected members

 ## License